TjuAachen/Leetcode_Log/68-text-justification/README.md

 &nbsp; "shall be &nbsp; &nbsp; &nbsp; &nbsp;"
 ]
 <strong>Explanation:</strong> Note that the last line is "shall be    " instead of "shall     be", because the last line must be left-justified instead of fully-justified.
-Note that the second line is also left-justified becase it contains only one word.</pre>
+Note that the second line is also left-justified because it contains only one word.</pre>

 <p><strong>Example 3:</strong></p>